On-Premises Deployment

 Consider another mode when

-• No infrastructure team at all → a managed private deployment or sovereign-cloud option is more realistic than racking GPUs.
+• No infrastructure team at all → a managed private deployment of the same AI governance platform is more realistic than racking GPUs.

-• You need zero external connectivity, including for updates → look at the air-gapped variant.
+• You need zero external connectivity, including for updates → look at the air-gapped AI governance platform variant.

-• Your constraint is jurisdiction, not the building → the sovereign variant addresses legal control, not just physical control.
+• Your constraint is jurisdiction, not the building → the sovereign variant governs legal control over the AI governance platform, not just physical control.

 Same capability, different deployment mode: